Federated Feature Selection for Cyber-Physical Systems of Systems: Related Works

 \subsection{Feature Selection}

 Many \ac{FS} procedures have been proposed in the literature.
 In \cite{Jovic2015,Venkatesh2019,Saeys2007} authors provide a comprehensive overview of the existing methods.
 Additionally, they consider the most important application domains and review comparative studies on feature selection therein, in order to investigate, which methods outperform for specific tasks.
 Authors highlight that \ac{FS} is based on the identification of the relevance and redundancy provided by the features with respect to a class attribute function.
 The main approaches of \ac{FS} fall into three categories: filtering, wrapping, and embedded methods.
 This categorisation is based on the interaction between the selected features and the learning model adopted to take a decision.
 The output of the wrapping and embedded methods is tightly connected to the learning model that uses the selection.
-Therefore, with these methods the feature selection and the model training cannot be uncoupled.
+Therefore, with these methods \ac{FS} and model training cannot be uncoupled.
 Conversely, filtering methods are suitable for being used regardless the presence of a learning model to train.
-As shown in \cite{Jovic2015,Venkatesh2019,Saeys2007}, most of the well-known filtering algorithms use information-based metrics for \ac{FS}, and can deal with samples of variable lengths, as presented in \cite{Chandrashekar2014,Miao2016}.
-A suitable information-based metric for the \ac{FS} is the \ac{MI}. \ac{MI} has gained increasing popularity in data mining, for its ease to use, effectiveness, and strong theoretical foundation.
-However, the formulation of the underlying optimization problem is NP-Hard\cite{brown09,Nguyen2014}, i.e., \ac{MI}-based feature selection problem involves the integer programming or in some cases the quadratic integer programming.
-In \cite{petroccia2019,anastasi2014,guarino2015} authors show how to adopt the \ac{CE} approach to address such native computational complex problems, for different application scenarios.
-To the best of our knowledge, all these algorithms are designed for being executed in a centralised setting, i.e., under the assumption that the whole dataset is available to the algorithm, without limitations.